dansmyers/ProgrammingWithAI/Activities/B-HTML.md

 ### Jam

 Before going further, experiment with making some changes to your page and visualizing the results.
-Re-run the serber using the command above, reload the page, then stop the server using CTRL + c when you need to make changes.

-**Put all of your page content into the current `<body>` tag**.
+**Put all of your page content inside the current `<body>` tag**.
 The browser will try to make sense of anything you give it, but a page should have *one* `head` block and *one* `body` block enclosed in the `html` tags.
 Don't paste additional content below the current `</html>` tag.

 Try creating an unordered list of items using the `<ul>` and `<li>` tags: